minhaz1217/fearless-ferns/README.md

 ### 3. Install as a package

-We structured our project in a way that makes it work as a package.
+We structured our project in a way that makes it works as a package.
 This step is necessary, sorry.

 ```shell
 pip install -e .